2021 Wildflower Update

 1. Plan a midweek trip.
 It’s no secret that the Texas Hill Country is a great place to see wildflowers, like the beloved Texas bluebonnet, each spring.
 Avoid the crowds and plan a midweek trip to Fredericksburg.
 You’ll spend more time enjoying nature and less time waiting in line at a winery, restaurant, or museum.

 2. Book accommodations early.
 For the same reason as tip No. 1, it’s important to book your accommodations early.
 Wildflower season is popular and lodging tends to book up quickly.
-Rest assured, Fredericksburg is home to more than 1,200 B&B and guesthouse units, as well as a number of hotel and motel options.
+Rest assured, Fredericksburg is home to nearly 1,500 vacation rentals, B&Bs and guesthouse units, as well as a number of hotel and motel options.

 3. Remember: It’s Mother Nature’s Show.
 Texas Hill Country wildflowers are on Mother Nature’s schedule and subject to weather conditions, so they can be tough to predict.
 Have no fear, the nation’s largest working wildflower farm, Wildseed Farms, is located just a few miles from downtown Fredericksburg, so you’re nearly guaranteed to see colorful blooms of some variety starting around the last week of March.